yeokm1/retro-configs/README.md

 ## 6. [Thinkpad X13 Gen 1 (Intel)](laptops/thinkpad-x13-g1) (2020)

 The Thinkpad X13 Gen 1 (Intel) is a modern laptop released in 2020.
-I believe it is of the last Thinkpad generation to support UEFI-CSM to have legacy 16-bit OS-support and S3 sleep state.
+I believe it is of the last Thinkpad generation to support UEFI-CSM that supports legacy 16-bit OSes and S3 sleep state.

 <img src="laptops/thinkpad-x13-g1/photos/x13g1-front-egpu-dock-full.jpg" width="500">